-LEA has qualified Basic Met Observers who pass unofficial weather observations and are subject to training and competency plans.
+LEA has qualified Basic Met Observers who pass unofficial weather observations and are subject to training and competency plans (See files supplied under separate cover).
 LEA is in the vicinity of two international airports with full ATC which publish METARs including cloud base and visibility.